 Late in 2010 as part of a strategic initiative to grow the Foundation, the board hired its first full-time, paid executive director, Karen Niemic Buchheit.
 During the next four years the Foundation experienced significant growth and diversity in funds and assets and expanded its leadership role in the community.

-Today (2016), after more than 20 years in existence, the Cattaraugus Region Community Foundation has grown from about $40,000 in assets and a handful of funds to more than 130 funds with more than $15 million in assets.
-Those funds now generate more than $800,000 in grants annually, including about $100,000 from more than 40 scholarship funds.
+Today (2018), after more than 20 years in existence, the Cattaraugus Region Community Foundation has grown from about $40,000 in assets and a handful of funds to more than 175 funds with more than $21 million in assets.
+Those funds now generate more than $800,000 in grants annually, including over $100,000 from some 60 scholarship funds.

 The Foundation continues to provide community members with significant opportunities to make a difference in the region where they live and for causes they care about most.
 CRCF has the resources and support to continue “Growing Good” for decades to come with the help of its leaders and their passion to help the community.